xoidlabs/xoid/readme.md

 console.log(get(myName)) // ME
 ```

 Another benefit of using models are builtin `add` and `remove` actions.
-They are present in the store actions by default when `Model.array`s or `Model.object`s are created.
+They are present in the store actions by default when models are created with `create.arrayOf`s or `create.objectOf` methods.
 These builtins have 100% consistent TypeScript types with your model schemas.

 ```js
 use(companyStore.employees).add({ name: 'third employee'})